Admissions

 Q: Do you provide scholarships?

-A: We provide a limited amount of funding to our top candidates.
-Anywhere from 3 – 9 credits of tuition coverage during the first academic year.
-All applicants are automatically considered for merit during the application period and second-year scholarships are not offered.
+A: We provide a limited amount of funding to our top candidates at the admissions stage.
+Scholarships can range from 3 to 9 credits of tuition and are disbursed during the first academic year.
+All applicants are automatically considered for merit during the application period.
+Please be advised that second-year scholarships are not offered.

 Q: How can I become a Research Assistant (RA)?

-A: If RA positions are available, you may be notified of an opportunity to apply close to the time you are accepted to the program.
-These are hourly positions.
-Students may work 10 -15 hours per week.
-The RA positions do not provide tuition forgiveness or stipends.
+A: If RA positions are available, you may be notified of an opportunity a few weeks after you are admitted into the program.
+These are hourly positions that typically consist of 8 -10 hours of work per week.
+These positions do not provide tuition forgiveness or stipends.

 Q: How can I fund my education?

 A: Most students fund their graduate degree with a combination of Financial Aid, student loans, and private scholarships.
-We recommend the Peace and Collaborative Development Network (PCDN) as an information resource.
+We recommend the Peace and Collaborative Development Network (PCDN) as an information resource for external fellowships.

 Q: Where do I send my official test scores and transcripts?